 US Navy Lt.
 John P. Graff writes to Town of Chapel Hill, proposing to house “a U.S. Navy Band composed entirely of colored musicians” at the Community Center, not yet completed.
 “Because the Navy wishes to “give these musicians quarters comparable with anything on the campus of the University,” he says the “Navy is calling for the patriotic cooperation of the local colored citizens,” in giving up the Community Center “for the duration of the war.”

 A&T gets 4-year ROTC unit, with Robert Lee Campbell directing.
-Three other Negro colleges were given a senior unit: Hampton Institute, West Virginia State, and Prairie View State Normal College.
+Three other Negro colleges are awarded a senior unit: Hampton Institute, West Virginia State, and Prairie View State Normal College.

-13 A&T students to join band to be stationed at PreFlight school at UNC; they will be housed at the Negro Community Center in Chapel Hill.
+Thirteen A&T students to join the Navy to be in the band stationed at the PreFlight school at UNC; they will be housed at the Negro Community Center in Chapel Hill.
 All have been passed by the district recruiting station at Raleigh: Gibbs, Brower, Haith, Yourse, Holt, Woods, Butler, Morgan, Currie, Clay, Skinner, White, and Gavin.
-These are, technically, the very first African Americans allowed to enlist at rank other than messman although their service, like that of their fellow bandsmen, will not become official until they are sworn in at Raleigh on May 27, 1942.
+These are, technically, the very first African Americans allowed to enlist at rank other than steward although their service, like that of their fellow bandsmen, will not become official until they are sworn in at Raleigh on May 27, 1942.

-“I Am An American Day” at A&T features their 50 piece band under direction of Bernard T. Mason.
-According to Greensboro Daily News on this date: “Some of the members of the band will soon be leaving for Chapel Hill, where they will form the nucleus for the first Negro band” (1:2).
+“I Am An American Day” at A&T features A&T’s 50-piece band under direction of Bernard T. Mason.
+According to the Greensboro Daily News: “Some of the members of the band will soon be leaving for Chapel Hill, where they will form the nucleus for the first Negro band” (1:2).